judgie97/dotnetlink/README.md

 # dotnetlink
-Linux network interface management tools with .net core and PowerShell interfaces
+Linux network interface and firewall management tools with .NET Core and PowerShell interfaces

 ## Compatibility
-These tools are created and tested on version 5.3 of the linux kernel using .net core 3.0
+These tools are created and tested on version 5.4 of the linux kernel using .NET Core 3.1 and PowerShell Core 7.0

 ## Features
 ### Routing (IPv4)